JEB12345/jeb12345.github.io/_posts/2019-06-14-Schematic_and_Layout_SUPERball.markdown

 ### Top of the Board and Top layer

-The top of the electronics board houses the Omega2p, Teensy LC, nRF24L01P, 2.4 GHz antennas, step down converters for 5 and 3.3 volts, communication connector to the SOFTBALL sensor and String LEDs, as well as the buzzer.
+The top of the electronics board houses the Omega2p, Teensy 4.0, nRF24L01P, 2.4 GHz antennas, step down converters for 5 and 3.3 volts, communication connector to the SOFTBALL sensor and String LEDs, as well as the buzzer.

 Technically, the ethernet port is also mounted on this side.
 However, the port housing goes through a hole in the board and the connection is on the bottom side.

+> Note that the Unpopulated USB Port next to eh Omega2p is an optional vertical USB micro port that could be used later to remote program the Teensy 4.0.
+As of now, it is not used.

 ![Top Render with Text](/assets/img/Main_Board_Top_with_Text.png "3D render of electronic board top with Omega and Teensy")